atdyer/adcirc-comparisons/README.md

 ### Output results

 More coming soon, as there are multiple ways to do this.
-To loop through the values in the comparison, do the following:
+To write out the values for the average maximum difference comparison, just use the ```Comparison.save()``` method.

 ```python
 from DataStructures.Shapes import Circle